 In addition, the following skills, knowledge and experience are welcome:

 10. Key Field Hockey Canada Information for Candidates

 All key governance and policy documents are available on the Field Hockey Canada website.
 It is recommended that prospective candidates minimally review the following information prior to pursuing the nomination process:

 11. Completion of Candidate Information for Submission

-Interested candidates are invited to complete the Director Nomination Form below.
+Interested candidates are invited to complete a letter of interest covering the following topics:

-Assistance can be provided for candidates who are seeking the support of two Member Provincial Associations for Director-at-Large or three qualified Registered Participants for the Men’s National Team Athlete Representative.
-See part 3 on page 2 for support requirements.
+Assistance can be provided for candidates who are seeking the support of two Member Provincial Associations for Director-at-Large or three qualified Registered Participants for the Women’s National Team Athlete Representative.

-Submit the completed form and send any of the below optional attachments to email@example.com
+Submit a letter of interest and send any of the below optional attachments to email@example.com